-Over the last few years, the importance of mental wellbeing and performance has become ever more prominent, with mindfulness exercises and "brain training" soaring in popularity as a result.
-But did you know that your nutrition can have just as impactful an effect on your mind?
+Wellbeing and performance have soared in popularity in recent years.
+Everyone and their brother is into meditation, detoxing and performance enhancing.
+But did you know that your nutrition can also have just as impactful an effect on your mind?
 Enter nootropics and adaptogens.
-Are they worth their current hype?
-Short answer: absolutely.
+Are they worth the hype?
+Short answer: yes.
 We're here to explain why.

 What are nootropics?